JermayaL/price-benchmark-google-ads/README.md

   <li>You must agree to the Market Insights policy before you can compare your prices with others' prices on Google</li>
   <li>Run the script.
 And set it to weekly.</li>
 </ol>

+**PS:**
+If you have get the error: TypeError: Cannot read properties of undefined (reading 'below'), please use the script file: price_benchmarking_type_error.txt